-Coconut oil also helps protect the body against bacteria, parasites, fungi and viruses.
+Its strong microbial properties help protect the body against bacteria, parasites, fungi and viruses.

 From tree to oil

 This tropical tree, known as the tree of life, grows in over 80 countries.

-Coconut oil is extracted from the ‘’meat’’ part of mature coconuts and processed into two types; unrefined (virgin) and refined coconut oil.
+The oil is extracted from the ‘’meat’’ part of mature coconuts and processed into two types; unrefined (virgin) and refined coconut oil.